Official results confirm no party won a majority in South Africa's election as coalition talks start

-The ANC had said earlier Sunday that it was starting its negotiations with all major parties.
+The ANC said earlier Sunday that it was starting its negotiations with all major parties in an attempt to form South Africa’s first national coalition government.

 ANC Secretary-General Fikile Mbalula said the party was open to all negotiations, even with the main opposition Democratic Alliance, which has led the chorus of criticism of the ANC for years but is viewed by many analysts as the most stable coalition option for South Africa.